Grills logo.Grills

 Pros

-• Good build quality from porcelain coated steel will last a lifetime
+• Durable build with porcelain-coated steel will last a lifetime.

-• The rectangular shape and size allow you to create different heat zones for versatility while cooking
+• Rectangular shape and size allow you to create different heat zones for versatility.

 Cons